File Storage for VPC profiles

 ¹ For the 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by one client is limited to 48,000 IOPS.

-This section is about the previous generation of file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the Beta release.
-New file shares can be provisioned with only the dp2 profile.
-To access the latest features, you must change the IOPS profile of your share to dp2.
+In the following section, you can find information about the file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the beta release of zonal file shares.
+New file shares can be provisioned with only the defined performance profiles.
+To access the newest features, you must change the IOPS profile of your share to dp2.

 IOPS tiers